 16. Spend time with your family

-Personal wellness as a remote worker is not just about you.
+Self care at work is not just about you.
 It’s about the people around you as well.
 Make time for your family members.
 Try and have at least one meal of the day with them.
-Your personal wellness is equally dependent on the relationships you keep.
+Your self care is equally dependent on the relationships you keep.
 Don’t forget the real people around you in the name of “connecting” with people who are away from you.
 Work is worship but family is a blessing.

-But, personal wellness as a remote worker does involve difficulties despite all the glorification it gets these days.
+But, self care at work does involve difficulties despite all the glorification it gets these days.

 Thus, make sure you follow the above tips and incorporate them into your daily routine to stay at the best of your health and wellness, not just physically but mentally as well.